Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Related Work

 Our work differs from the previous work in classical morphology learning in two ways.
-First, instead of explicitly discovering morphemes, we learn a set of continuous vector representations of the input, which can then be processed to extract the morphemes.
+First, instead of explicitly discovering morphemes, we learn a set of continuous vector representations of the input, which would then need to be processed to extract the morphemes.
 The model itself has no explicit relation between these unit representations and segments of the input.
 Second, our model learns representations of an entire input sentence, rather than individual space-delimited words.
 This makes fewer assumptions about morphemes, and considers the context of the words in a sentence.
 Our work is similar to \citet{Ataman2020A} in modeling morphology implicitly in the latent space.
-However, we employ a self-supervised objective for our purpose which is more general compared to their supervised loss, as we do not need labeled data to train our model.
+However, we employ a self-supervised objective for our purpose which is more general compared to their supervised loss, as we do not need labeled data.

-\textbf{Unsupervised Character Segmentation.} Learning to segment a character sequence in unsupervised fashion is another relevant area to our work. \citet{chung2016hierarchical} propose Hierarchical Multi-scale RNNs for modeling different levels of abstractions in the input sequence.
-Specifically, at each time-step, the transition to the upper layer is done via a segmentation decision in the current layer.
+\textbf{Unsupervised character segmentation.} Learning to segment a character sequence in unsupervised fashion is another relevant area to our work. \citet{chung2016hierarchical} propose Hierarchical Multi-scale RNNs for modeling different levels of abstractions in the input sequence.
 In the language modeling task, they observe that the first layer is roughly segmenting the sequence into words, namely at space boundaries. \citet{sun-deng-2018-unsupervised} propose Segmental Language Models for Chinese word segmentation.
-Moreover, in \citep{kawakami-etal-2019-learning}, the authors design a model to learn the latent word segments in an unsegmented character sequence with a language modeling objective.
+Moreover, in \citep{kawakami-etal-2019-learning}, the authors design a model to learn the latent word segments in a whitespace-removed character sequence with a language modeling objective.
 As we mentioned earlier, we learn continuous vector representations of text which is different from explicitly detecting discrete character segments.

+\textbf{Learning intermediate representations from characters.} Recently, a line of work has been proposed to model language at the level of characters and then aggregate the characters into subword-like units and have the core Transformer layers on top of them.
+CANINE \cite{clark-etal-2022-canine} learns these units by applying local attention and strided convolutions and proves the usefulness of their model in multilingual tasks.
+Charformer \cite{tay2022charformer} learns a representation for each character by computing a weighted sum over character k-grams that this character is involved in and then performs mean pooling to downsample the representation size.
+The goal of our works differs from theirs as we are focusing on learning meaning-bearing units at the level of morphemes and we are not focusing on improving downstream tasks' performance directly.